StrangelyTyped/StringView/README.md

 * `buf` - the DataView object to operate on
 * `byteOffset` - the offset in the data buffer to begin reading
-* `bytesToRead` - the number of bytes to read, or undefined for null terminated strings.
+* `bytesToRead` - the number of bytes to read, or undefined for terminated strings.
+* `terminator` - the char code for the terminator character (if bytesToRead is undefined)

 The decoder function should return an object with two properties - `str` being the decoded string, and `byteLength` representing the number of bytes consumed in reading the string.
+The string should not include the terminator character, but the character should be included in the byteLength value.

 ##### Encoder
 The encoder function should accept a single argument - the string to encode, and must return a JavaScript array of unsigned byte values representing that string in the specified encoding.

-If `encoding` is provided to `getString` then `byteLength` must also be provided.
-The `byteLength` defaults to the length of the buffer minus the `byteOffset` if not provided.

 ## Supported Encodings
 The following encodings are supported by default: